augcog/OpenARK/README.md

 ## Getting involved

 The Center for Augmented Cognition welcomes interested industry partners to join our alliance to support the OpenARK platform.
-More information can be found on cac.berkeley.edu
+More information can be found on vivecenter.berkeley.edu.

+## Publications

+- W. Feng, S. Zhao, C. Pan, A. Chang, Y. Chen, A. Yang.
+Digital Twin Tracking Dataset (DTTD): A New RGB+Depth 3D Dataset for Longer-Range Object Tracking Applications.
+CVPR Workshop, 2023.
+- J. Menke, A. Yang.
+Graduated Assignment Graph Matching for Realtime Matching of Image Wireframes.
+IROS, 2020.
+- B. Zhou, A. Yu, J. Menke, A. Yang.
+Real-Time Hand Model Estimation from Depth Images for Wearable Augmented REality Glasses.
+ISMAR, 2019.

 ----